 - What’s the best customer service you’ve ever received?
 Why?

 - What’s the worst customer service experience you’ve ever had?

 - What are the top 3 qualities everyone involved in customer service should have to succeed?

 - What are the top 5 skills a good customer service representative should have?

 Behavioral customer service interview questions require potential candidates to share true stories of their previous work experiences in order to find out if they have the right set of soft skills needed for the job.
 The answers should provide verifiable, specific evidence of how they dealt with customer issues in the past.
-A good candidate will share detailed examples from their own experiences and will take responsibility for their mistakes rather than blaming customers or the company.
-These questions typically start with ‘Describe how you have handled…’, ‘Tell me about a time when you’ or ‘Give me an example of…’:
+Thus, a good candidate will share detailed examples from their own experiences and will take responsibility for their mistakes rather than blaming customers or the company.
+For instance; these questions typically start with ‘Describe how you have handled…’, ‘Tell me about a time when you’ or ‘Give me an example of…’: